Braden Bickle

 Experience

-As a creative director at Red Urban, in addition to establishing creative vision, I am much more hands on due to the size of the agency, which means I still polish my chops daily as opposed to idly watching juniors and seniors do all the work.
+As a creative director at Red Urban, in addition to establishing creative vision, I was much more hands on due to the size of the agency, which means I polished my chops daily as opposed to idly watching juniors and seniors do all the work.

-We manage ourselves.
-We are seasoned professionals.
-As a result, we are much more grown up and thus need no hand holding to come up with laser focused strategies and top notch creative that excels well above the desired objectives on almost every assignment.
+We managed ourselves.
+We were seasoned professionals.
+As a result, we were much more grown up and thus needed no hand holding to come up with laser focused strategies and top notch creative.

-The work we do is more holistic in nature, meaning, we don't just come up with a microsite idea and wipe our hands.
-We approach any problem from every angle.
-Social networking isn't a medium.
-It's a strategy.
-There is no one size fits all and there is no check list.
-Each idea is carefully crafted to optimize its effectiveness.
+The work we did was more holistic in nature, meaning, we didn't just come up with a microsite idea and wipe our hands.
+We approached any problem from every angle.
+We didn't consider social networking a medium.
+It was a strategy.
+There was no one size fits all and there was no check list.
+Each idea was carefully crafted to optimize its effectiveness.

-In my last year at Tribal I was creatively responsible for providing the creative direction, designing and leading teams to win the interactive accounts for Nokia, (RED) and Bud Light.
+In my last year at Tribal I was creatively responsible for creative direction, design work and leading teams to win the interactive accounts for Nokia, (RED) and Bud Light.

-My day to day responsibilities included managing Exxon Mobil 1, Starbucks DoubleShot and Frappuccino, Nokia, (RED) and Bank of America as well as mentoring everyone within my creative team.
+My day to day responsibilities included managing Exxon Mobil 1, Starbucks DoubleShot and Frappuccino, Nokia, (RED) and Bank of America.
 I personally lead many new business efforts and handled various melodramatic events between staff members of various departments.

 During my tenure at Tribal I worked on, and was responsible for, a host of clients with varying degrees of project and retainer budgets into the millions.